hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderAllocation.md

 **Actions**

-A job in HotWax Commerce generates a JSON file containing order line items and their respective fulfillment locations.
+A job in HotWax Commerce generates a CSV file containing order line items and their respective fulfillment locations.

 **SFTP Location**
 ```
 /home/{sftp-username}/netsuite/salesorder/update
 ```
-A SuiteScript in Netsuite reads the JSON file and updates fulfillment locations in sales orders by using the N/Record module.
+A SuiteScript in Netsuite reads the CSV file and updates fulfillment locations in sales orders by using the task.CsvImportTask  of N/task module.

 **SuiteScripts**